How To Get Rid Of Excess Phlegm In Your Throat

 Keeping a journal may help identify irritants that cause excess phlegm

-Take over-the-counter medication
+Take over-the-counter medication to thin excess phlegm

 What is the best over-the-counter (OTC) medication that you can take for excess phlegm in your throat?
 The best way for you to relieve excess mucus in your throat is to take an expectorant.

 Guaifenesin is an over-the-counter expectorant.
 Medicines containing guaifenesin will help thin and loosen excess mucus in your throat.
+These medicines get the mucus moving again, making coughs more effective.

 You should avoid over-the-counter suppressants like Robitussin, which are designed to suppress your cough.
 Don’t be tempted to use suppressants because of a nagging cough and excess phlegm.